espinosadvlpr/javascript-web-projects/client-events/README.md

 # Javascript Sockets Example using Socket.io Library
 This project is an example of using sockets with the Socket.io library in Javascript.
-It consists of a client-side and server-side implementation that allow for real-time communication between the two.
+It consists of a client-side implementation that allow for real-time communication using sockets.

 ## Installation
 To run this project, you'll only need to download the repository and run it following these steps: